-Conveyance committees (where applicable) may assist operators in the administration of kilometre-based school bus services.
+Conveyance committees have an important role in the administration of kilometre-based school bus services.
 Their role in assisting bus operators in maintaining the Code's student behaviour standards supports the effective management of these services.

 See section 5.7 for conveyance committees' role, rights, responsibilities and expected behaviours.